toddhorner/AFT/states/AL.md

 **NO**

-1. Require components of a municipal master plan do not include agriculture (Alabama Code 11-52-8).
+1. Required components of a municipal master plan do not include agriculture (Alabama Code 11-52-8).

 #### Require localities to protect agricultural resources in their local plans

 **NO**

+1. See above.

 #### Require localities to support compact/efficient development in designated growth areas